Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/Lab1/README.md

 >  ❗❗ **Important**: The Signal size parameter is the maximum size of the output signal.

-12. Connect this block to the existing design and it should now look as follows.
+13. Connect this block to the existing design and update the diagram by pressing Ctrl+D. The design should now look as follows.
 <br><br><img src="Images/Step1/Step13.png">
 <br><br>You have connected a block with a window output to a block with a stream input.